jgharston/atari-bbc-basic/README.md

 OSCLI  = &2FF7
 ```

-### Atari characters

-You can print all the Atari control characters, *except* CTRL-M, which is
+## Atari Control Characters

+All Atari control characters (```CHR$0``` to ```CHR$31```) can be printed, _except_ for ```CHR$13``` (&0D) which is the end-of-line character (CR, carriage return).
-the internal end-of-line character.
-It was not possible to change this to
-the Atari equivalent 155 (&9b) because that would clash with tknCOS, and
+It was not possible to change this to the Atari equivalent 155 (&9b) because that would clash with tknCOS (the internal token value for the COS function call).
-internally BBC BASIC sometimes scans a tokenized line and stops when it
-encounters the EOL character (&0D).
+Internally BBC BASIC sometimes scans a tokenized line and stops when it encounters the EOL character (&0D).
 This would fail if EOL and tknCOS are
-the same.
+the same value.
 If you really need the 'overscore' character, you can either poke &4D directly into the screen memory, or bypass OSWRCH and write to CIO channel #0 directly.

+## Typing special characters

+BBC BASIC for the Atari uses the BBC font.
 Sometimes you need to type the ~ (tilde) if you want to print a hexadecimal
-value.
-You can type them by pressing ESC and then BACKSPACE.
+value, or you might want the '}' character somewhere in a string.
+To type them, you need to press ESC first to have the actual character show because originally on the Atari they had a special meaning
+(e.g. clear screen) and BBC BASIC's keyboard input is done through the standard E:ditor device driver.
+So ```ESC SHIFT-CLEAR``` is '}', and ```ESC BACKSPACE``` is '~'.

 PRINT ~42